desaimilin/NNDL-2020/README.md

 and also playing with neurons and perceptrons.
 Very base of the NNDL is neurons and perceptrons.
-In the perceptron section you can find some mathematical formulas for perceptrons using logic gate and graphical representation.
+In the perceptron section you can find some mathematical formulas for perceptrons using logic gate and graphical representation. to understand basic concept of the neron and perceptron you can check out this refrence link: https://towardsdatascience.com/what-the-hell-is-perceptron-626217814f53 this is the article written by Sagar Mehra which will give you better understading of the basic concepts.
 Activation forms are really important in the deep learning network, and by just changing the activation parameter you can manipulate the model's accuracy.